-The PEAR coding standard is the most prevalent among the PHP community.
-The latest version ensures great flexibility for developer style.
-However, it’s good practice for PHP developers to follow the PEAR coding standards which will ensure better readability and consistency of coding among the members who are developing the software.
+The PEAR coding standard is very popular among the PHP community.
+The latest version ensures great flexibility for the developer’s style.
+It’s good practice for PHP developers to follow the PEAR coding standards, which will ensure better readability and consistency of code.

-Maintaining the best PEAR coding standard is a must for PHP developers who are building packages for official PEAR distributions.
-However, it is a good practice for PHP software/application developers to follow these PEAR coding standards.
-Following a unified coding standard ensures consistency and better readability of the codes.
+Maintaining PEAR coding standards is a must for PHP developers who are building packages for official PEAR distributions.
+It is good practice for PHP software/application developers to follow these PEAR coding standards.
+Following a unified coding standard ensures consistency and better readability.
 Also, when working on larger projects with multiple developers, it helps to keep the diffs fewer in a version control system.

 The recommended standard of character length per line as set by PEAR is 75-85 characters for the sake of better code readability.
-Though there are different thoughts and debates on this, however, setting this limit obviously has some valid reasons.
+Though there’s some debate on this, however, setting this limit obviously has some valid reasons.

 Always use a full PHP opening and closing tag, not the